 Our network of sales agencies and a network of travel agencies selling tickets for our ferries constitute the most important components of our sales and marketing organization.
 All major travel agencies in Finland, most travel agencies in Estonia and the major travel agencies in Sweden, Latvia and Lithuania sell tickets for our ferries as well as travel packages in which transport and/or accommodation on our ferries form part of the package.
 All of these travel agencies support our sales and marketing function and use a direct online connection to our booking system.
 Our own network of sales agencies is divided into country organizations for Finland, Sweden Latvia and Estonia.
-The Finnish organization is responsible for Finnish customers, the Estonian organization is responsible for Swedish customers and customers in other Scandinavian countries.
+The Finnish organization is responsible for Finnish customers, the Estonian organization is responsible for customers in Estonia, Russia and Lithuania, the Latvian organization is responsible for customers in the Swedish organization is responsible for Swedish customers and customers in other Scandinavian countries.
 The Estonian organization is also responsible for onboard marketing.
 This decentralized marketing function allows greater flexibility to adapt our marketing activities in response to cultural differences in individual markets.